chloeyeo/Tracing-Footprints-of-the-Human-Immune-System-in-Virus-Genomes-with-Machine-Learning/README.md

 Week 4:
 - Develop a clear research plan, specifying the machine learning approach you will use.
 - Create a detailed timeline for the remaining weeks.

-[Month 2: Data Analysis and Model Development]
+Month 2 - Data Analysis and Model Development:
 Week 1-2:
 - Continue data preprocessing, including feature engineering.
 - Start developing a machine learning model.